IABTechLab/uid2-operator/scripts/gcp-oidc/terraform/README.md

 running on Confidential Space VMs, and will be deployed in multiple AZs.

 We will set up below in your GCP project
 - Activate required GCP APIs.
-- Set up a service account to run Confidential Space VMs.
+- Service account to run Confidential Space VMs.
+- Secret to hold `api_token`.
 - Network: VPC and subnetwork.
 - Instances: Instance template, and Instance groups (with autoscaling)
 - Ingress: Load balancer (with healthcheck), forwarding rules, firewall rules.